-The dissatisfaction extends to things not going my way, or people not behaving the way I want them to behave.
+My dissatisfaction usually extends to things not going my way, or people not behaving the way I want them to behave.
 The conviction that: if we just did things my way, everyone will actually be happier!
 I constantly “if only” about that which I long for and do not have now.

-In those moments of quiet, that is when I heard the bubbles of dissatisfaction bursting from within my heart.
+In those moments of quiet, that is when I have heard the bubbles of dissatisfaction bursting from within my heart.
 It sounds like this: “Me, me, me-me-me, me, me, me-me-me!”

 Sometimes we are so busy looking at what we don’t have and what is not going our way, that we fail to see how God has provided for us, blessed us and kept us where we are right now.

 Eve did this.
 She was so busy looking at the tree she could not eat from, that she failed to see the lavish garden she was surrounded by, with choices of fruit more than capable of meeting her needs.
-She failed to go to the one who provided for her, but instead looked to meet her needs in another way.
+She failed to go to the One who provided for her, but instead looked to meet her needs in another way.

 This is why we are told to: “Be joyful always, pray continually, give thanks IN ALL CIRCUMSTANCES, for this is God’s will for you in Christ Jesus.”
 1 Thes 5:16-18 (my emphasis)

-I may not be blessed the way I want to be blessed, but I am very blessed.
+It is also good to remind myself: I may not be blessed the way I want to be blessed, but I am very blessed.

 As we are just coming out of the pandemic isolation in South Africa, I find that it is easy to dwell on the aspects of life that I am not happy with.
 Having been home for so long, there are big bubbles of dissatisfaction in my personal furnace.
 Time to take my Holiday Action Plan and put it to work – who needs a holiday to fix your heart!